 Combining the wing and engine characteristics yields the fuel mileage of the airplane, so fuel mileage is a strong function of Mach number.
-Figure 6 shows the fuel mileage of a 757-200 at an altitude of 35,000 ft as a function of gross weight and Mach number.
+Figure 7 shows the fuel mileage of a 757-200 at an altitude of 35,000 ft as a function of gross weight and Mach number.
+It estimated based on a measuring device mounted somewhere on the airplane.
+Any such device has inherent errors that must be addressed.